A Guide to Blue Flowers

 Although blue roses are not a product of nature, mankind has come close to obtaining a truly blue rose: the “Blue Moon”.
-Either obtained by tainting white roses with blue pigment, or as a result of hybridization techniques, these blue flowers are a symbol of mystery and of attaining the impossible.
+Either obtained by tainting white roses with blue pigment, or as a result of hybridization techniques, these flowers are a symbol of mystery and of attaining the impossible.
 Blue roses are said to convey a message of eternal youth and of wish fulfillment.

 - Blue Orchid

-Blue orchids are very rare, thus offering these wonderful blue flowers will definitely bring a smile on the receiver’s face.
+Blue orchids are very rare, thus offering these wonderful flowers will definitely bring a smile on the receiver’s face.
 Despite the fact that actual blue orchids are a rarity, you can get the perfect surrogate from Dendronium blue dyed orchids.

 - Blue Calla Lily

 As expected, blue calla lilies do not grow naturally.
-However, these blue flowers can be obtained using blue dye.
+However, these flowers can be obtained using blue dye.
 The most widely known blue calla lilies are: white blue callas, baby blue callas and ink blue callas.

 - Blue Hibiscus